 William Jones hosted a pig roast for his students for many years at the end of each academic year.
 Twenty-five years ago, he handed over the reins and the outdoor pig roasting equipment to Kevin.

-Originally Jones held the pig roast just for the juniors from the materials science and engineering department; but students had so much fun, they asked to be invited back for their senior year.
-Each year, Jones asks the juniors if they would be willing to extend an invite to the senior class as well.
+Originally, Jones held the pig roast just for the juniors from the materials science and engineering department, but students had so much fun they asked to be invited back for their senior year.
+Each year, Jones asks the juniors if they would also be willing to extend an invite to the senior class.
 They always say yes.

 Jones gets up at 6 a.m. to get the pig on the fire.
-By 5 p.m., after a day of volleyball, Frisbee ziplining and swimming, the group of nearly 100 students are filled with food and laughter.
-“It is always such a blast, and it is wonderful to see the students relax and enjoy themselves.
-College is a great opportunity to push yourself intellectually but it also should be fun,” Jones said.
+By 5 p.m., after a day of volleyball, Frisbee, ziplining, and swimming, the group of nearly 100 students is filled with food and laughter.
+“It is always such a blast, and seeing the students relax and enjoy themselves is wonderful.
+College is a great opportunity to push yourself intellectually, but it should also be fun,” Jones said.

 The pig roast is something Jones and his father will also remember and share, along with their Teacher-Scholar of the Year award.